clemensvonmolo/Nspire-Movie-Player/README.md

 This is a movie player for the Ti NSpire CX calculator. http://youtu.be/Yx0L7ce5hq4

-~~Precompiled binaries are available for download at http://www.omnimaga.org/index.php?topic=12855.0 ~~
+~~Precompiled binaries are available for download at [the forum post](http://www.omnimaga.org/index.php?topic=12855.0)~~

 ## Status

-At the moment, this is working for the NSpire CX. ~~Porting to the older models is underway (and should work but is untested)~~
+At the moment, this is **only** working for the NSpire CX. ~~Porting to the older models is underway (and should work but is untested)~~

-Only a POC at the moment.
-More polish to come.
+Timing is not currently implemented, the calculator tries to play the video as fast as possible.

 ## What's the difference between this and nPlayer?